devildefu/pb_battleroyale/README.md

 - CMake

 ### Compiling
 Compilation is very easy.
-Just open the terminal and go to the project directory, enter `cmake -Bbuild -G Ninja -DCMAKE_BUILD_TYPE=Debug` (debug mode) and then `cmake --build build`.
-CMake will do the rest.
-After completing the compilation, you should find `pb_battleroyale.exe` or `pb_battleroyale` in the build folder.
+Just open the terminal and go to the project directory, enter `./builder.sh br`.
+Script will do the rest.

 ### Built Using
 - [inih](https://github.com/benhoyt/inih) - .ini file parser
 - [spdlog](https://github.com/gabime/spdlog) - logging
+- [fmtlib](https://github.com/fmtlib/fmt) - formatting library (I love it!)
 - [pbloader](https://github.com/CodersArmyTeam/pbloader) - my old project to add a modapi to PB.
 Part of the code and the knowledge of how PB works comes from this project.